Vacuum CleanersVacuum Cleaners

 The Atlas "Cadillac" Vacuum

-Made by landers, Frary and Clark
+Made by Landers, Frary and Clark

-This stylish cannister vacuum is the Universal "Atlas" model. -- The distinctive gold chevron (or "V") is similar to the General Motors trademark for the Cadillac automobile.
+The distinctive gold chevron (or "V") is similar to the General Motors trademark for the Cadillac automobile.
 Hence, this is also called the "Cadillac".
 The "Universal" line of appliances was made by Landers, Frary and Clark of Connecticut.

 3-24-41 Ad for the Hamilton-Beach Vacuum 11-3-41 Ad for the Hamilton-Beach Vacuum